 The pigment protein that gives color to the skin, hair, and parts of the eye and provides protection against the damaging effects of ultraviolet radiation by absorbing energy from UV light.

 Specialized pigment-producing cells located primarily at the bottom of the epidermis that create and transfer pigment to other skin cells and is responsible, at least in part, for skin and hair color.

 A type of cancer that arises in melanocytes, the cells that produce melanin.
 Melanoma occurs most often in the skin but may also develop in the eye or the lining of the nose, mouth, or genitals.
-Melanoma is the least common but most deadly skin cancer, accounting for only about 4% of all classes but 79% of skin cancer deaths.
+Melanoma is the least common but most deadly skin cancer, accounting for about 1% of all skin cancer cases, but the vast majority of skin cancer deaths.

 - Melanoma in situ (Latin for 'in place')

 Very early-stage melanoma where the tumor is limited to the epidermis with no invasion of surrounding tissues, lymph nodes, or distant sites.
 It has the best long term prognosis of any melanoma.